George-Kajaleme-cs/CSE1210-assignment-1/index.md

 My URL:

-In this assignment you will be creating and customizing a web page grape.
+In this assignment you will be creating and customizing a web page grape cheetah.

 ## Very Important Information to Read Before Starting on the Assignment
 ### Public Repository